 “No.” Jon had not thought of it that way.

-Forewarning: there will be open spoilers from all of GRRM’s work, including the released TWOW chapters, throughout this entire site.
+Reminder: There are open spoilers from all of GRRM’s work, including the released TWOW chapters, Fire & Blood, the World of Ice and Fire, Dunk & Egg, and other previews, throughout this entire site.

 “Because they’re different,” he insisted.
 “Like night and day, or ice and fire.”